Eating a healthy diet contributes to your physical and mental wellbeing and is good for the planet too. The trick is actually eating a healthy diet.

 Information is Important

 Reading a variety of books taught me how food works in my body and broadened my perspective to include the environmental and ethical aspects of food.
 Over a period of months, I learned how many calories were in the food I was eating and how many I was working off by walking, doing yard work, cleaning house, etc.

-Now I can make informed choices, like since my favorite chocolate bar contains almost as many calories as a meal, I either need to eat less or exercise more if want to eat my candy bar and maintain a healthy weight, I need to eat fewer calories at some meals throughout the week.
+Now, I can make more informed choices.
+For instance, my favorite chocolate bar contains almost as many calories as a small meal so if I want to eat my candy car and maintain a healthy weight, I need to eat fewer calories at some meals throughout the week.

 Calories In vs. Calories Out

 Fortunately, I have a realistic approach to exercise, meaning I know you actually have to do it to get the benefit.

 After putting off joining a local gym for months, I admitted to myself that I did not want to have to change my clothes and go to a gym to work out.
 My exercise solution is to walk and work in my yard.
 Wearing a pedometer helps me track my steps and calories burned, which is a fun way to make sure I am getting enough exercise.